microsoft/vcpkg-docs/vcpkg/users/binarycaching.md

 ### <a name="quickstart-ado"></a> Azure DevOps Artifacts

-To use vcpkg with Azure DevOps Artifacts, we recommend using the [NuGet provider](#nuget).
+To use vcpkg with Azure DevOps Artifacts, it is recommended to use the [NuGet provider](#nuget).

 First, ensure Artifacts has been enabled on your DevOps account.
 An Administrator can enable this through *Project Settings* -> *General* -> *Overview* -> *Azure DevOps Services* > *Artifacts*.